Minister Of State For Foreign Affairs Meets Deputy Minister Of Foreign Affairs Of Tajikistan

-Doha, Qatar: Minister of State for Foreign Affairs HE Sultan bin Saad Al Muraikhi met Monday Deputy Minister of Foreign Affairs of the Republic of Tajikistan HE Farhod Salim.
+(MENAFN- Gulf Times) HE Minister of State for Foreign Affairs Sultan bin Saad Al Muraikhi met Monday HE Deputy Minister of Foreign Affairs of the Republic of Tajikistan Farhod Salim.

 Legal Disclaimer: